 On September 8, 2015 the RNC welcomed its newest Mount - Dr. Rich.
 His Honour, The Honourable Frank F. Fagan, Lieutenant Governor of Newfoundland & Labrador and Her Honour, Mrs. Patricia Fagan donated Dr. Rich to the RNC Mounted Unit, in honour of their son the late Dr. Richard Fagan.

-In addition to Dr. Rich, the RNC has three other horses:
+In addition to Dr. Rich, the RNC has two other horses: